Rural Youth Aspirations

 - Increasing leadership skills and knowledge of rural young people.

-In addition, to hear of the learnings gained by rural and remote young people.
+In addition, we will announce the learnings gained by rural and remote young people at a later stage.